 The United States is facing an epidemic of overweight cats and dogs.
 According to the Association for Pet Obesity Prevention, approximately 59% of cats are overweight, and 54% of dogs are overweight.
 If you have been told by your veterinarian that your dog or cat is too heavy, or if you have noticed yourself that your favorite fur friend has put on a few pounds, then it’s time to implement a weight loss program so you don’t end up with an obese dog or obese cat.

 Most of the time, it is fairly easy to get overweight dogs and overweight cats to lose weight—you just decrease the calories and increase exercise, and over time, the pet drops the unhealthy pounds.
 Sometimes, however, it isn’t that simple.
 Cats, for example, can be notoriously difficult to diet.
 Small dogs, or dogs with medical conditions that affect their metabolism, such as Cushing’s Syndrome or hypothyroidism, can have a difficult time taking off excess weight.
-Maybe you have tried to get your pet to lose weight without success—if so, then this article is for you.
 Here are some helpful tips:

 Work With Your Veterinary Team

 If your pet isn’t losing weight on a diet, then it’s time to talk to a professional.
 Yes, I know that going to the vet takes time and money, but I encourage you to think of scheduling an appointment with your veterinarian to talk about your pet’s weight as an investment in your pet’s health.
 I guarantee your veterinarian will be thrilled that you took the initiative!
 Your veterinary care team provides the following benefits:

 - Determine your pet’s ideal weight